Staging area / 1

 panelist: Maximilian Parzen (CEO and Model Developer, Open Energy Transition)

-panelist: Jose Daniel Lara, (Senior Model Developer, NREL)
+panelist: José Daniel Lara, (Senior Model Developer, NREL)

 LET’S TALK ABOUT OPEN DATA!

-Organiser: Catalyst Cooperative (contact: hello@catalyst.coop)
+organizer: Catalyst Cooperative (contact: hello@catalyst.coop)

 panelist: Greg Schivley (Princeton)

-panelist: Mason Inman (Global Energy Monitor)
+panelist: Ted Nace (Global Energy Monitor)

-facilitators: Mehdi Shariari (Peninsula Clean Energy), Greg Miller (Singularity Energy)
+panelist: Greg Miller (Singularity Energy)